kazilab/xputer/README.md

 We recommend using the Anaconda environment (install a recent copy of Anaconda from https://www.anaconda.com).
 Run Anaconda Powershell Prompt and use "pip install xputer" for installation.

-To run the application GUI use "python -c "from xputer import xgui".
+To run the application GUI install with "pip install xputer[gui] and to run use "python -m xputer".

 Jupyter Notebook script
 from xputer import xgui